-- "Special Requirement for Native Mode" on page 2-1 - "Calling WebLogic Server from a COM Client: Main Steps" on page 2-2 - "Preparing WebLogic Server" on page 2-3 - "Preparing the COM Client" on page 2-7 - "Running COM-to-WLS Applications in Native Mode" on page 2-15
+- Special Requirement for Native Mode

+- Calling WebLogic Server from a COM Client: Main Steps

+- Preparing WebLogic Server

+- Preparing the COM Client

+- Running COM-to-WLS Applications in Native Mode

 Special Requirement for Native Mode

 Note that WebLogic Server must be installed on COM client machines in order for your COM-to-WLS application to run in native mode.
 However, this does not mean you need a distinct WebLogic Server license for each machine running a COM client.